arispelgremory/Silsilat/README.md

 - `TokenAssociateTransaction` - Enable accounts to hold gold-backed tokens
 - `TokenWipeTransaction` - Remove tokens from non-compliant accounts for regulatory adherence
 - `TransferTransaction` - Facilitate instant, transparent transfers of tokenized financing
+- `TopicCreateTransaction` - Establish immutable audit logs for different financing pools
+- `TopicMessageSubmitTransaction` - Record all financing events with timestamps and proof
+- [add hcs transactions]

 ### Economic Justification
 Silsilat unlocks billions of dollars in value trapped within gold-backed pawn and microfinance networks across Africa and Southeast Asia.
 Today, these sectors operate on cash cycles, turning capital only 3–4 times per year and burdened by 60% higher compliance costs.
 By tokenizing collateral, automating valuations, and connecting pawnshops to on-chain liquidity pools, Silsilat expands lending capacity up to 5× while lowering funding costs by 30–40%.
 This transforms an informal, opaque ecosystem into a transparent, regulated, and yield-generating marketplace.
 At just USD 50 million in tokenized loan volume, Silsilat can generate USD1 million in annual revenue with 70% gross margins, sustained by liquidity, compliance, and transaction fees.
 More than profit, it delivers measurable inclusion and trust, giving millions of unbanked borrowers affordable access to finance through verifiable, Shariah-compliant digital liquidity.

-### Hedera Consensus Service (HCS)
-We chose HCS for immutable logging of all critical financing events—collateral pledges, repayments, token issuance, and transfers.
-Each transaction in the Ar-Rahnu lifecycle is timestamped and recorded on an immutable topic, creating an auditable trail that satisfies both Shariah compliance requirements and investor due diligence needs.
-HCS's $0.0001 per message cost makes it economically feasible to log every micro-transaction, ensuring complete transparency without pricing out small-scale operations.
-This immutable record builds trust among stakeholders—from micro-entrepreneurs seeking financing to investors providing liquidity—by proving that every gold-backed token is traceable to real collateral.

-**Key Transactions Used:**
-- `TopicCreateTransaction` - Establish immutable audit logs for different financing pools
-- `TopicMessageSubmitTransaction` - Record all financing events with timestamps and proof

 ---